surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 You can also make use of **Analysis Section** to create a query.

-- Select the text from SQL area in Analysis section  and copy it to SQL Runner.
+- Select the text from SQL area in Analysis section after running a reports and copy it to SQL Runner.

 - Copy paste the text to SQL area  and **Run** the SQL Runner to Query the database.
 You can also customize the already existing text as per your business needs and run the new query.